1ylwang/HeZhang1994.github.io/README.md

-# Personal Website Development
+# Personal Website Development using GitHub.io

 This is the HTML5 implementation of developing my personal website.

 The source template (see [SourceTemplate_privy](https://github.com/HeZhang1994/HeZhang1994.github.io/tree/master/SourceTemplate_privy)) is forked from [TEMPLATED](http://templated.co).

-# Description
+# Files/Folders Description

 * default.css - Define the structure, formats, and properties of webpage.